Office: 3010 - Coleman Hall

 His writing on Romanticism and/or translation has appeared in Germanic Review, Gothic Studies, Nineteenth Century Literature Criticism, and the collections Translations of Romantic Texts and Staël's Philosophy of the Passions.
 He was selected to participate in the NEH Summer Institute “The Centrality of the Translation to the Humanities: New Interdisciplinary Scholarship” (2013), and is currently finishing a book manuscript on the role of translation theory and practice in Romantic movements.
+His translation and scholarly edition of Goethe's The Passion of Young Werther is under contract with Broadview Press.

 B.A., McGill University (English, honours)